christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment1.md

 1. How well you gathered and merged the data so that the new data set can be *used for statistical analysis* with *minimal data loss*.

-2. How well documented you data gathering process is.
-I should be able to understand your code and all steps you took.
+2. How well you *describe the data* and *document your data gathering process*.
+I should be able to understand your data, code, and all steps you took.